espressif/arduino-esp32/_build/html/_sources/api/gpio.rst.txt

 this programmable and configurable.
 An example of interaction happen when turn on LED or pulse control a button.

 .. note::
    There are some GPIOs with special functions and not all the is accessible in all development board.
-For more information strong suggest acess datasheet.
+For more information strong suggest acess datasheet_.

 GPIOs Configuration
 *******************